aalibes/CatCovidTracker/index.md

-## Welcome to the Catalan Covid19 Vaccination Tracker
+## Catalan Covid19 Vaccination Tracker

+**Goal**: Observe the effect of vaccination on the overall well-being of Catalonia.

+**How**: Tracking the expected acceleration rate of vaccination and see if it (hopefully) anticorrelates with the number of cases and hospitalizations

+**Since** Day of first vaccination: 2020-12-27

+**It is not**: A website to track the virus evolution since the first detected cases.

+**Because**: There are many excellent websites for that.
+Worldwide tracking [Our World in Data](https://ourworldindata.org/coronavirus) and Catalan tracking [BIOCOMSC](https://biocomsc.upc.edu/en/covid-19/catalonia-covid-abs-eng)

+***Data***:

-Covid-19 data is taken from the [Covid-19 data repository from the Catalan Department of Health](https://dadescovid.cat/descarregues)
+- Covid-19 data is taken from the [Covid-19 data repository from the Catalan Department of Health](https://dadescovid.cat/descarregues)

-Population data is taken from the [Statistical Institute of Catalonia](http://www.idescat.cat)
+- Population data is taken from the [Statistical Institute of Catalonia](http://www.idescat.cat)

 ### Overall trend